 You need to learn real fast that you need thick skin to be a graphic designer or you will sink.
-I remember spending hours on a piece and stepping away thinking, “this may be the best piece I have ever designed,” only present it to the client to hear them say, “this may be the worst piece you have ever designed.”
+I remember spending hours on a piece and stepping away thinking, “this may be the best piece I have ever designed,” only presenting it to the client to hear them say, “this may be the worst piece you have ever designed.”

 So, the lesson here is to learn that it’s nothing personal to your skills, but merely not what they were looking for.

-Take the criticism, go back to your desk/office/coffee shop and make it better with the feedback you received.
-Make it your goal to WOW them the next go round.
+Take the criticism, go back to your desk/office/coffee shop, and make it better with the feedback you received.
+Make it your goal to WOW them the next go-round.

 MISCONCEPTION #3: I WILL BE PROUD OF EVERYTHING I DESIGN.

-There will come a day in your career where you have high hopes for a project only to get to the final result and hate every element of it.
+There will come a day in your career when you have high hopes for a project only to get to the final result and hate every element of it.
 Sometimes the client will change the product so much that it’s no longer recognizable from the initial start of the project.

 I know, I know, they hired you for your expertise and you should express your opinion and not back down from it, but in the end, they are the client and a paying client at that.